scholl-lab/apa-sequencing/analyses/00_samples-and-files/02_metadata/README.md

 # Instructions how to generate metadata for the samples in a project

+# TODO tickets
+- [ ] add instructions for genomes project part
+- [ ] add instructions for exomes project part
+- [ ] make the commands into a script that works with different file naming conventions

 ## 1) Alignment metadata for the genomes project part

 # TODO: add instructions for genomes project part